DTW - KEF

 The average price of all round-trip flights from Detroit Metropolitan Wayne County Airport to Reykjavik Keflavik Intl Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Detroit to Reykjavik, look for departures on Thursdays and avoid leaving on a Friday, as it's usually the priciest day.
+If you are looking for a flight deal from Detroit to Reykjavik, look for departures on Tuesdays and avoid leaving on a Friday, as it's usually the priciest day.
 When flying back from Reykjavik, Tuesday is the cheapest day to fly and Friday is the most expensive.

 How far in advance should I book a flight from Detroit Metropolitan Wayne County Airport to Reykjavik Keflavik Intl Airport?